 sheri crider in collaboration with FRONTERISTXS

-The Mobile Abolition Library will house a 300-book collection of books, zines, a video archive of incarcerated narratives and an abolition seed library.
+The Mobile Abolition Library will house a collection of 300 books, zines, video portrait archive of incarcerated narratives and an abolition seed library.
 We are excited to partner with Book Works to community source the physical books for the library.
 In the spirit of generosity and abolition, we hope to have multiple copies of books to leave with readers and communities.
-Readers, bibliofiles and book lovers, Abolitionists world wide are encouraged to purchase the books for the traveling library.
+Readers, bibliofiles and book lovers, world wide are encouraged to purchase the books for the traveling library.
 There are multiple other ways you can be involved.
 Please scroll to bottom of the page for more details on becoming a library funder or supporter of this project.

 New Mexico is significantly impacted by the prison and migrant detention industrial complex, with New Mexico incarcerating its people at a rate 18.7 percent higher than the national rate.
 New Mexico also relied heavily on private prisons more than any other state: 43 percent of people incarcerated in New Mexico are in private prisons, compared to the nationwide percentage of 8.5 percent.
 In 2017, 73 percent of all people in immigration detention facilities in New Mexico were confined to privately run facilities.
 While publicly run prisons are harsh and also problematic, New Mexico’s unique position with the private run facilities lack oversight, which makes conditions in these detentions, prisons and jails deplorable with more known health violations, exploitative labor conditions, physical abuse, higher use of solitary confinement, and more limited legal resources.

 FUTURE LOCATION OF LIBRARY FUNDER LINK to purchase books for the library AND THE 300 BOOK LIST!!!
 PLEASE CHECK BACK SHORTLY !!!